On this page:

 • Flexible operation in bind/elute or flow-through modes

-• Process consistency across development and manufacturing scales using POROS HIC resins
+• Process consistency across development and manufacturing scales

 • Efficiency gains in buffer consumption and process productivity

-Resins designed for selectivity and process efficiency
+Resins designed for performance

-Separation comparison of POROS benzyl resin at different flow rates, showing good resolution and flow rate independent performance.
+Separation comparison of POROS benzyl resin at different flow rates, showing good resolution and flow rate-independent performance.
 Experimental details: load buffer: 1.7 M ammonium sulfate in 50 mM sodium phosphate, pH 7; buffer gradient: load buffer to 50 mM sodium phosphate, pH 7, in 10 CVs; format: 0.46 cm D x 20 cm L; flow rate: 200, 400, 600 cm/hr.
 Protein mixture: ribonuclease A, lysozyme, and chymotrypsinogen A.

-Figure 2: Dynamic binding capacity comparison.
+Figure 3: Dynamic binding capacity comparison

 Lysozyme dynamic binding capacity at 5% of three POROS HIC resins, compared to their leading comparable alternative resins.
-Experimental details: Protein sample 1.5 mg/mL lysozyme; Buffer: 1.5 M ammonium sulfate, 50 mM sodium phosphate pH 7.0; Linear velocity: 300 cm/hr; Column format: 0.66 cm D x 20 cm L; Protein loaded until breakthrough, measurement taken at 5%.
+Experimental details: Protein sample: 1.5 mg/mL lysozyme; Buffer: 1.5 M ammonium sulfate, 50 mM sodium phosphate pH 7.0; Linear velocity: 300 cm/hr; Column format: 0.66 cm D x 20 cm L; Protein loaded until breakthrough, measurement taken at 5%.

 Ordering information